 I have your child for two periods a day, and most of our work is done in the classroom.
 Homework is very light, as are traditional pen-and-paper tests.
 But, this class will challenge your child in a different way.
 They are going to conduct research, analyze data, and then create a marketing plan that helps an area business solve a problem.
 And after they do this, they will present and defend their plan to business professionals.
 Students will be pushed to develop time management, creative thinking, problem solving, business writing, and lots of human relation skills.
 The busiest and most stressful time for your child will be the three week period before our state competition in mid March.
 Late February and early March will be the time where students are editing and finalizing their written projects, and developing a professional presentation.
 They’ll be under firm deadlines to present their plan back to their businesses and me.
 There will be some evening and weekend hours during this stretch.

 If you own your own business I would love for you to share your “how I did it” story with our students.
 If you have contacts of area entrepreneurs who you think would be good speakers to seniors I would love your help connecting with them.
 Likewise, if you have contacts with marketing professionals or other upper- management professionals of area businesses I would greatly appreciate help connecting our students with them.
 The success of our student projects is greatly impacted by having strong contacts at our “client” businesses.
-I have a parent presentation nite scheduled for March in the GLHS library.
+I have a parent presentation nite scheduled for March 11 in the GLHS library.
 This is a really important practice event for our students, and I need parents to listen to presentations and give pointers to our students.
 A reminder of this date will come in early March.
-The Ohio DECA State Competition Grand Awards Ceremony is at Vets Memorial on Saturday, March 15 at 7pm.
+The Ohio DECA State Competition Grand Awards Ceremony is at the Ohio Theater on Saturday, March 14 at 7:30pm.
 This is a showcase event that you won’t want to miss.
-Students finishing in the top 4 in their event areas automatically qualify for the International DECA Competition held in Atlanta, GA this year.
+Students finishing in the top 4 in their event areas automatically qualify for the International DECA Competition held in Orlando, FL this year.

 It’s really important our students look professional when they appear before the business people who serve as judges for our DECA competitions.
 The snazzy, navy blue DECA blazer has to be worn during all official competitions, so students should select dress clothing that matches it.
 Here are my recommendations: Gents: Tan dress slacks with pleats (cuffs or no cuffs fine), solid white or blue dress shirt, tie, and dress shoes.
 Guys will want to pack two dress shirts for our state and national competitions.
 Ladies: A conservative skirt (grey or tan, & close to knee length),a solid white or blue blouse, and heels.
 During opening and closing DECA sessions and meetings, ladies will need to be in professional dress and can get away with a nice pair of pants, and those flat type shoes.

-More than 14,000 students from all 50 states and 9 countries will compete at this years ICDC in Atlanta, GA from May 3 – May 6.
+More than 14,000 students from all 50 states and 9 countries will compete at this years ICDC in Orlando, FL from April 25 – April 28.
 Students have to earn their way to the conference by being a top winner in their state DECA competition.
 The trip is a mix of leadership, competition, and fun for students.
 Our chapter will earn points based on the number of Top-10 finishes we claim, and for the past decade Gahanna DECA has finished among the top 5 DECA Chapters in the world.
 You can get more ICDC info from DECA’s webpage here

 .
 My eligibility information for your child to attend this year’s ICDC can be found here